 The Faculty Research Committee invites applications from tenure-track and tenured faculty in all academic disciplines for research grants.
-The maximum grant amount is \$1,000.
+The maximum grant amount is \$1,000 and the program will have funds available for no fewer than ten grants.

 The purpose of the Research Grants is to encourage and assist research and scholarly work of all tenuretrack or tenured faculty.